What is price protection?

 - Compare price protection policy.

 Price protection is similar between card providers.
-The only difference you may find is the length of your covered period and the amount limitations.
+The only difference you may find is the length of your covered period and the dollar amount limitations.

 - Look for added features and extras.